 Can you Foster a dog for us?

 When a dog is picked up by an Animal Control Officer in Posey County, she’s taken straight to the animal shelter.
 She’s given two vaccinations ― a 7-way shot to protect against various diseases common to dogs, and a Bordetella (kennel cough vaccine), and she is wormed.
 Then she is placed in a concrete run that is approximately 5 ft x 12 ft.
 It is surrounded with chain link fencing and has a metal dog house at the rear.
-The shelter is enclosed by privacy fencing and is not heated or air-conditioned.

 That’s where she stays 24/7.
 She can’t have a soft bed or toys because they would get contaminated by her bodily waste – yes, she must relieve herself in the same area where she lives.
 Her only outings occur when we take her to the veterinarian’s office for a rabies vaccination, spay/neuter surgery, a heartworm test and a microchip, or to Pet Food Center on Saturdays/Sundays where we try to find her a permanent home.
 She doesn’t even get to go for walks because our shelter is privately owned and operated, not open to the public, and we have no staff, only volunteers who work regular jobs.